drand/drand/docs/METRICS.md

 * _Heartbeat success and failure_: These are two counters, "success" and "failure", whose Prometheus names are `client_http_heartbeat_success` and `client_http_heartbeat_latency`.
 The success counter is increments after an HTTP request returns a successful response HTTP, otherwise the the failure counter is incremented.
 This metric is implemented in [https://github.com/drand/drand/blob/master/client/http/metric.go#L50].

+In addition, the client maintains a metric on its watch channel for randomness.
+This channel pushes latest randomness to the client as soon as it is available.
+The channel is implemented either by connecting to a gossip relay or by polling HTTP endpoints, if a relay is not specified.
+The relevant metric is:

+* _Watch latency_: This is a Prometheus gauge measuring the duration between when a randomness round was received by the client and the time when it was produced by the drand nodes (as calculated based on round number and genesis time).
+The metric is implemented in [https://github.com/drand/drand/blob/master/client/metric.go#L37].

 All of the above measurements have two significant labels:

 * The label `http_address` identifies the HTTP endpoint that is being queried by the client,
 * The label `url` identifies the client itself.